mohammedkmo/node-youtube-video-downloader-RestFul-API/README.md

 # node youtube video downloader RestFul API

+just a small project using [ytdl-core](https://github.com/fent/node-ytdl-core) package.

 ## Introduction

-node project to create a youtube downloader backend that take a parameter `youtube URL` and send response `download link`
+node project to create a youtube downloader backend that take a parameter `youtube URL` and send response `download link`.

 ## Usage

-by visiting the download request `URL`
+by visiting the download request `URL`:

 ```bash
 https://localhost:3000/download?video_url=[put video URL here]
 ```

-the `response` will be Like
+the `response` will be Like:

 ```bash
 {